Spin-polarized transport and quantum phase transitions in one-dimensional superconductor-ferromagnetic insulator heterostructures: Results

-By increasing the length of the FMI layer to $N_\text{M}=38$, we see the appearance of two quasidegenerate ABS crossing zero energy at $\mu_\text{BG}\approx\pm 8 \Delta $, indicating the occurrence of QPTs at these points, the connection between the occurrence of ABS crossing the Fermi level, and the corresponding value of $S^z$ has been studied in Ref. \cite{Rouco19_YSR_and_ABS_in_SFS_junctions}.
+By increasing the length of the FMI layer to $N_\text{M}=38$, we see the appearance of two quasidegenerate spin-polarized ABS crossing zero energy at $\mu_\text{BG}\approx\pm 8 \Delta $, indicating the occurrence of QPTs at these points.
 While the region $\left|\mu_\text{BG}/\Delta\right|> 8$ is characterized by $S^z=1$, the region $\left|\mu_\text{BG}/\Delta\right|< 8$ corresponds to $S^z=0$.
-The new subgap spectrum can be interpreted in terms of the previous one for $N_\text{M}=30$, in which the two lower (upper) ABS curves have been shifted upwards (downwards) by the effect of a larger Zeeman interaction.
-Increasing $N_\text{M}$ even further to $N_\text{M}=56$, we see that the region with $S^z=0$ has disappeared.
-For the range of values $\mu_\text{BG}$ shown, the first ABS curve has completely crossed below zero-energy, saturating at a value of $\pm\omega/\Delta$, corresponding to the limits of the energy interval $-\Delta + h_0< \epsilon< \Delta-h_0$ where the ABS are located within the gap. (see Ref. \cite{Feijoo23_ABS_and_QPT_in_SE_SC_FMI_hybrids}).
+The new subgap spectrum can be interpreted in terms of the previous one for $N_\text{M}=30$, in which the two lower (upper) ABS curves have been shifted upwards (downwards) by the effect of a larger Zeeman term due to the longer magnetic region.
+Increasing $N_\text{M}$ even further to $N_\text{M}=56$, we see that the region with $S^z=0$ has disappeared for the range of values $\mu_\text{BG}$ shown.
+Note that the first ABS curve has completely crossed the Fermi energy, and from the results of Ref. \cite{Feijoo23_ABS_and_QPT_in_SE_SC_FMI_hybrids}, we know that the position of the ABS must saturate at a value $\omega/\Delta = |\Delta-h_0|/\Delta$ in the limit $k_FL_M \to \infty$.
+This behavior is consistent with the results shown in Fig. \ref{fig:conductance for h=1.5 4L}, where the position of the ABS curve seem to saturate (with much lower intensity) to the value $\pm|\Delta-h_0|/\Delta= \pm 0.5$.
 A second ABS curve moves toward zero, while a third curve emerges from the edge of the gap.
 For this value of $N_\text{M}$, in both the $\omega<0$ and $\omega>0$ regions of the Figure we observe a coexistence of ABS with different curvature and therefore, by virtue of Eq. (\ref{eq:hellmann_feynman}), of different nature (i.e., some are particle-like, other hole-like).
 We speculate that this coexistence is a model-independent feature of quantum phases with $S^z >0$ in this type of device.
 Finally, in the last column in Fig. \ref{fig:conductance for h=1.5 4L} we show the subgap conductance corresponding to a device with a FMI layer of length $N_\text{M}=82$.
 In that case we observe a new QPT corresponding to a second pair of ABS crossing zero energy at $\mu_\text{BG}/\Delta \approx \pm 11$.
-Consequently, a ground state characterized by $S_z=2$ in the region $\left|\mu_\text{BG}/\Delta\right|>11$, and by $S_z=1$ in the region $\left|\mu_\text{BG}/\Delta\right|<11$, emerges, showing the aforementioned coexistence of ABS bands of different nature.
+Consequently, a ground state characterized by $S_z=2$ emerges in the region $\left|\mu_\text{BG}/\Delta\right|>11$, and by $S_z=1$ in the region $\left|\mu_\text{BG}/\Delta\right|<11$, showing the aforementioned coexistence of particle- and hole-like ABS bands.

 The marked different behaviour of the subgap transport features confirms that the operation regime of the device strongly depends on the geometric parameters.
 As already mentioned, the relevant parameter controlling the position of the ABS is the dimensionless product $k_F L_\text{M}$ \cite{Feijoo23_ABS_and_QPT_in_SE_SC_FMI_hybrids}.
 Although experimentally it would be difficult to have precise control over $L_\text{M}$, the Fermi momentum can be \textit{in situ} controlled via the back gate $V_\text{BG}$, providing a more accessible way to explore the quantum phase diagram of the device.